pakalewis/ShiftingTiles/README.md

 • Choose from a nice variety of high quality images.
 Alternatively, you can select a photo from your gallery or take a picture with the camera.

-• You choose the difficulty level.
+• You select the difficulty level.
 The grid sizes range from 2x2 to 10x10.

 • Drag a tile on top of another tile to swap their positions.
 You can even swap entire rows or columns!